Introduction

 Fee Structure

-- A lump sum tuition fee will be charged for the semester as per the total required credit hours according to the approved roadmap/program structure of the respective degree program.
+• A lump sum tuition fee will be charged for the semester as per the total required CR hrs according to the approved roadmap/program structure of the respective degree

-- The fee for a summer semester, course repeat/improvement will be charged Rs.9,200/per credit hour.
+• In the year 2026-27, the fee for a summer semester, course repeat/improvement will be charged

 Total Annual Cost Per Student (Approx.)